tipping etiquette for hotels in Ireland

 Irish Spas come in all types, from destination spas to resort spas.
 Typically, spas staff in Ireland are tipped 10 per cent of the bill.
 Of course, you can tip more if you felt that the service was exceptional.
 It’s really up to you.
 The tip certainly wouldn't be refused.

 In Ireland If you are taking a private tour, you should tip your tour guide around 10% of the tour cost.
 However, if you are taking a group tour, there will be a small basket or hat passed around at the end of the tour.
 If there is not, consider collecting a euro or two from each members of the group before the tour starts.
 Then, at the end of the tour give the collection to the tour guide, while expressing your gratitude.
 He or she may politely refuse at first, since this is part of the Irish custom.
 If this occurs, simply insist that he or she take the tip and again, express your thankfulness for the tour.

 Tipping taxi drivers is not required.
 However, most people will round up to the nearest Euro.
-If the taxi driver was extra helpful or informative, you could always tip him or her extra.
+If the taxi driver was extra helpful or informative, you could always leave him or her a little extra.
 Typically, a tip will range between €1 to €10 Euros and is always appreciated.

 In Ireland Tips 10% at Hairdressers

 In Ireland, it is standard practice to tip hairdressers 10% of the final bill.
-However, like every other service, you can tip more if you like.
-Some people will also give a small tip to the person who washed their hair (if it wasn’t the hairdresser).
-A small tip is just a couple of euros.
+However, like every other service, you can leave more if you like.
+Some people will also give a few euros to the person who washed their hair (if it wasn’t the hairdresser).